Today's Articles

 NOBCChE was co-founded in 1972 by a group of chemists and chemical engineers.
 They are a nonprofit, professional organization.
 They aim to increase the number of minorities in science, technology, and engineering fields.
 The organization accomplishes this by creating bonds with professionals working at science-related companies and faculty at local school districts to get more minorities to pursue a career in science and engineering fields.
 NOBCChE focuses on establishing diversity programs for the professional development of young kids and spreading knowledge in science and engineering.
 NOBCChE chapters can be found nationwide.

 Initially, the organization was financially aided by the Haas Community Fund and Drexel University.
-After receiving positive feedback and interest from other black chemists and chemical engineers, the founders decided to expand on their idea.
+After receiving positive feedback and interest from other Black chemists and chemical engineers, the founders decided to expand on their idea.
 They set up a structured idea of what they wanted society to emphasize.
-The first national meeting was held in New Orleans, LA two years later.
+Two years later, the first national meeting was held in New Orleans, LA.
 At the conference, Black chemists and chemical engineers found that they could discuss career-related issues with others in similar fields.

-The national conference features workshops, research presentations, and high school science bowls today.
-NOBCChE also presents the Percy L. Julian Award, given to black scientists who have significantly contributed to pure or applied research in science or engineering.
+Today, the national conference features workshops, research presentations, and high school science bowls.
+NOBCChE also presents the Percy L. Julian Award, given to Black scientists who have significantly contributed to pure or applied research in science or engineering.
 We chose this date to align with National Mole Day, which recognizes a special number in chemistry.
 We’ll eliminate any visions of a burrowing creature celebration immediately.
 Chemists and chemistry students mark the occasion annually on October 23rd.

 To become a Chemist and Materials Scientist